 There are tons of different types of seeds than can be planted directly in the garden.
 But if you’re a newbie, it’s best to start with the easiest seeds to direct sow.
 Then once you gain some confidence, you can move on to experimenting with other types of seeds next.

-If you want to learn how to grow seeds indoors, then check out my Starting Seeds Indoors eBook.
-It’s a quick start guide for beginners that will have you growing your own seeds in no time.
-Download your copy today!
+Otherwise, if you just need a refresher for growing seeds indoors, then check out my Starting Seeds Indoors eBook.
+It’s a quick-start guide for beginners that will have you growing your own seeds inside in no time.

 More Posts About Growing Seeds